BEP 207 – Trade Show English 4: Closing a Deal

-Welcome back to Business English Pod.
-My name’s Atalie, and I’ll be your host for today’s lesson on working at a trade show.
+Welcome back to Business English Pod for today’s lesson on doing business at a trade show.

 Listening Questions